 \section{Reduced-bias H2 estimation}

-The primary goal in this section is to provide compelling evidence that the deterministic second order component of approximation bias embedded in the H2 estimator can be curtailed in a systematic manner.
-The cursory estimator, used as a surrogate estimator for $\gamma>0$ embedded in the approximation bias (of second order), is found widely useful to the reduced-bias estimation of the extreme value index.
-It will circumvent the usual requirement of having to conduct estimation of the second order parameters at a much lower threshold, of the order $2k/\log \log k$.
+The primary goal in this section is to provide substantive evidence that the deterministic, second order, approximation bias embedded in the H2 estimator can be curtailed in a systematic manner.
+The cursory estimator, if used as a surrogate estimator for $\gamma>0$ that features in this approximation bias alone, is found largely useful to the reduced-bias H2 estimation that we carve out next.
+In particular, it will circumvent the usual requirement of having to conduct estimation of the second order elements at a much lower threshold, usually advised of the order $2k/\log \log k$.

-Key to dampening the asymptotic bias of the H2 estimator is the worsened rate of convergence displayed in the second order relation \eqref{2RVlogVg}, whose second order parameter $\tilde{\rho}$ becomes trapped at $-1$ for a wide range of distributions $F$ such that $V \in 2RV(\gamma, \rho)$.
-We have opted not to delve further into the asymptotic normality since bias-reduction has become a research topic in its own right and straying away to such endeavour would lengthen the paper considerably as well as detract on its chief purpose, that of merging the BM and POT streams for inference.
+Key to curbing the asymptotic bias of the H2 estimator is the worsened rate of convergence displayed in the second order relation \eqref{2RVlogVg}, whose second order parameter $\tilde{\rho}$ becomes trapped at $-1$ for a wide range of distributions $F$ possessing $V \in 2RV(\gamma, \rho)$, $\rho \leq 0$.
+We have opted not to delve further into the asymptotic normality since bias-reduction has become a research topic in its own right and straying away to such endeavour would lengthen the paper considerably and would risk detracting on its chief purpose, that of blending the two (BM and POT) streams for inference on extremes.